asyncapi/saunter/README.md

 This is a fork of the [Sauner library](https://github.com/m-wild/saunter/tree/main), which was rewritten for the sake of ease of use and minimizing the cost of implementation in the project.

-## Docs todo list

-* Description of the basic config in di
-* Description of the operation attribute (+ description of working with channel parameters)
-* Description of the message attribute
-* Description of working with multiple documents
-* Description of the binding setup
-* Description of the json parser setup

 ## Simple start

 1. Install package from nuget - `TODO: add link`